ankitects/faqs/src/the-2021-scheduler.md

 at 10.
 The actual burying still happens as you review cards.

 Because exclusion is done when you click on a deck, the counts you see on the deck list will differ from the ones you see when you click on a deck.
-If you press the Unbury button at the end of reviews, you'll get the other cards that were excluded at the start.
+The overview screen will point out the number of cards that will be buried.

-Learning cards that cross a day boundary can now be buried like reviews and new cards.
+Learning cards that cross a day boundary can now be buried like reviews and new cards, and there is a new option available that controls whether they should be buried or not.

 ### Fuzz